If you’re new here, this is the best place to start.

 Read the post on Investment Philosophy to understand the foundation.

-Read a recent Monthly Portfolio Letter to see how the portfolio looks today.
+Read a recent Portfolio Update to see how the portfolio looks today.

-Read a Thematic Report and an Investment Case that interest you.
+Read a Research Report that is interesting for you.

-Decide whether a free or paid subscription fits how closely you want to follow the portfolio.
+Decide whether a free or paid subscription fits how closely you want to follow along.

 Final Word

-The Tiny Family Office may be small, but the ambition is not.
 This project is about long-term thinking, rational allocation, and building something that lasts.
+I will be here for the next decades.

 If that resonates with you, I’m glad you’re here.